-Capture One launched a major update of its award-winning RAW image editing software, Capture One 22.
-Capture One supports more than 600 cameras and has contracts with Leica, Fujifilm and Phase One for supporting their full range of cameras.
-Capture One 22 has a growing and passionate base of followers among enthusiasts and professional photographers.
-Capture One 22 helps photographers optimize their workflow, the quality of their work and achieve their creative vision.
-Capture One R&D is primarily performed out of the Company's headquarters in Denmark.
-Additionally, the Company has a development site in Athens, Greece which increased its number of employees significantly throughout 2021.
+Capture One launched a major update of its RAW image editing software, Capture One Pro 23.
+In addition, the company launched its real-time collaboration platform, Capture One Live, along with a version of Capture One Pro compatible with iPad.
+Capture One supports more than 550 cameras and has contracts with Leica, Fujifilm and Phase One for supporting their full range of cameras.
+Capture One R&D is primarily performed out of the Company's headquarter in Denmark.
+Additionally, the Company has a development site in Athens.